 Absolutely not.
 AMD Phenom CPUs are capable of running Apex Legends just fine.
 But it’s common for this CPU to have crashing and incompatibility issues with most modern games.
 While EA is telling the users that it’s unsupported, other game developers have helped out and patched their game to run with crashing on AMD Phenom CPUs.

-Clearlythe game can be built with SSE compatibility set to SSE4a instead of SSE 4.1.
-I would be shocked if the additional SSE 4.1/4.2 instructions make any significant difference in performanceof the game.
+“ the game can be built with SSE compatibility set to SSE4a instead of SSE 4.1.
+I would be shocked if the additional SSE 4.1/4.2 instructions make any significant difference in of the game.by ZaphodSG.

 Maybe there’s value to telling people to upgrade their computers, but in my case, this is my son’s hand-me-down computer.
 It has a modern GPU and has proven sufficient for every game he’s wanted to play until now.
 So, do I spend money to upgrade it so that he can play this one game?
 Probably not.”